 Proof of onward travel

 Immigration officials in Indonesia may ask you for proof of onward travel (such as a return or onward air ticket).
-You should make all reservations before leaving for Indonesia.
+Make all reservations before leaving for Indonesia.
 Some airlines have refused to board passengers without evidence of onward travel.

-Airport tax is included in the cost your ticket for all domestic flights within Indonesia.
-For some international flights departing Indonesia, airport tax may not be included in the price of the ticket.
-You should check with your airline or travel agent before you travel.
+Airport tax is included in the cost of all domestic flights within Indonesia.
+For some international flights departing Indonesia, airport tax might not be included in the price of the ticket.
+Check with your airline or travel agent before you travel.

-If you stay in private accommodation in Indonesia (not a hotel) you must register your presence with the local police or you could face a fine of Rp 5 million.
+If you stay in private accommodation in Indonesia (not a hotel) you must register your presence with the local police at the nearest police station.
+You could be fined 5 million Indonesia rupiah if you do not register.
 If you stay in a hotel you will be registered automatically.